Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Abstract

 \section{Abstract}

 A compact frequency-doubled diode-pumped Nd:YAG master-oscillator power-amplifier laser system with programmable microsecond pulse length has been developed.
-Analog pulse shaping of the output from a single-frequency cw Nd:YAG oscillator, and subsequent amplification, allowed the generation of rectangular pulses with pulse lengths on the order of the Nd:YAG fluorescence lifetime.
-Rectangular pulses of 1064~nm light with 520~mJ energy, 2.6~kW peak power, and 200~$\mu$s duration, with linewidth below 10~kHz, were obtained at a repetition rate of 2~Hz.
+Analog pulse shaping of the output from a single-frequency continuous-wave Nd:YAG oscillator, and subsequent amplification, allowed the generation of rectangular pulses with pulse lengths on the order of the Nd:YAG fluorescence lifetime.
+Temporally flat-top pulses of 1064~nm light with 520~mJ pulse energy, 2.6~kW peak power, and 200~$\mu$s duration, with linewidth below 10~kHz, were obtained at a repetition rate of 2~Hz.
 Second harmonic generation in a LBO crystal yielded pulses of 262~mJ and 1.3~kW peak power at 532~nm.
 The peak power can be maintained within 2.9\% over the duration of the laser pulse, and long-term intensity stability of 1.1\% was observed.
-The 532~nm beam is roughly Gaussian, with $M^2=1.41$ during the second harmonic generation.
-This system has potential as a pump source for titanium:sapphire, dye, or optical parametric amplifiers to generate tunable high-power single-frequency radiation.
+The spatially flat-top beam at 1064 nm used in the amplifier is converted to a Gaussian beam at 532~nm with beam quality factor $M^2=1.41(14)$ during the second harmonic generation.
+This system has potential as a pump source for Ti:sapphire, dye, or optical parametric amplifiers to generate tunable high-power single-frequency radiation for applications in precision measurements and laser slowing.